-In addition, state regulations require that written standards reflect Core Practices in 25 CCR 8409, including:
+In addition, state regulations require that written standards reflect the state's Core Practices10, including:

-- 1. Protocols for use of coordinated entry to promote comprehensive and coordinated access to assistance and prioritized access to assistance for people with the most urgent and severe need; - 2.
+- Protocols for use of coordinated entry to promote comprehensive and coordinated access to assistance and prioritized while prioritizing access to assistance for people with the most urgent and severe need; - 2.
 Use Housing First and progressive engagement practices; and - 3.
 Consistent program requirements governing decisions around type, duration, and amount of assistance provided if multiple RR or HP programs are operated within the same Service Area.